Filmfest München: Overview

-With over 200 feature films and feature-length documentaries on more than 18 screens, Filmfest München has an annual attendance of around 80,000.
+With around 150 feature films and feature-length documentaries on more than 18 screens, FILMFEST MÜNCHEN has an annual attendance of around 80,000.
 It accredits more than 600 members of the international press and media as well as over 2,500 film industry professionals.
 It has always been a popular meeting place for industry insiders throughout Germany and Europe.
-The festival center is located at Munich's cultural center Gasteig, where screenings, panels, ceremonies and discussions take place and the festival offices are located.
+The festival center is located in the Munich museums' district with locations at Amerikahaus and the TV and film University HFF where screenings, panels, ceremonies and discussions take place and the festival offices are located.
 There are several participating movie theaters in the downtown area.

-The director of Filmfest München is Diana Iljine, who took over in August 2011.
+The director of FILMFEST MÜNCHEN is Christoph Gröner.
+He took over from Diana Iljine, in 2022.
+Iljine herself took over in August 2011.
 Former directors are Andreas Ströhl (2004–2011) and Eberhard Hauff, who ran the festival from its outset.

 The festival is hosted by Internationale Münchner Filmwochen GmbH, whose shareholders are the City of Munich, the Free State of Bavaria (represented by State Minister of Finance Markus Söder), the Bayerischer Rundfunk (Bavarian Broadcasting, represented by Director Ulrich Wilhelm) and the SPIO (the German film industry association represented by Thomas Negele.
-The IMF also hosts the annual International Festival of Film Schools (German: Internationales Festival der Filmhochschulen München)/Filmschoolfest in November.
+The IMF also hosts the annual International Festival of Film Schools (German: Internationales Festival der Filmhochschulen München)/Festival of Future Storytellers in November.